Freelancer-Protocol/docs/how3.md

 ### Can I edit or cancel milestones?

 **Before it's been accepted**
-The freelancer can single-handledly override a milestone (edit) or cancel it.
+The freelancer can single-handedly override a milestone (edit) or cancel it.

 **Whan it's been accepted, before it has started**
 Both parties can cancel the milestone.